atomist/sdm-pack-event-relay/README.md

 `githubHmacValidator`: This validator uses a signature header sent by Github when you supply a secret for your pull requests (x-hub-signature).
-The validator loads the shared key from your SDM configuration located at `sdm.eventRelayer.secret` and uses this to validate the signature in the incoming message.
+The validator loads the shared key from your SDM configuration located at `sdm.eventRelay.secret` and uses this to validate the signature in the incoming message.
 Should the signatures match, the message is accepted and the normal event relay process continues.

 ## Multiple Workspaces